 Nearly 83% of Indian consumers choose cash on delivery as a method of payment for online goods, according to Nielsen’s Global Connected Commerce Survey, which was featured on Business Insider.
 Consumers prefer cash on delivery over any other type of advance payment in proportions of 72% for those from major cities and 90% for those from smaller towns.

 Also, only 30% of all online purchases are performed via payment methods like net banking, debit and credit cards, and online wallets.
+The causes?

 - Fear of online scams